Schedule

 • Follow all of the links – and read details under Syllabus Details

-• Read Mary Lynn Rampolla, A Pocket Guide to Writing in History, skim preface and read introduction, “Why Study History” – available in Moodle Readings Folder – you should also have your own copy
+• Read Mary Lynn Rampolla, A Pocket Guide to Writing in History, skim preface and read introduction, “Why Study History” – available through Inclusive Access or in Moodle Readings Folder

 In class: